 Bottom line is this is a fantastic watch for the on duty LEO.
 It is roughly double the cost of the other G-Shock on this list, so whether you choose this will depend on whether you like the convenience of solar power and atomic timekeeping in a discrete package.

-The Seiko 5 SNK809 is an entry level automatic that has packed great build quality, versatile styling and durability into an affordable price.
+The Seiko 5 SNK809 is an entry level automatic timepiece that has packed great build quality, versatile styling and durability into an affordable price.

 It is an automatic, which means it is self winding with arm movement.
 Once fully wound, it has a 40 hour power reserve.
-You will need to move around 8 hours each day to ensure it maintains power and accuracy, but this should be fine unless you’re chained to a desk.
+You will need to move around 8 hours each day to ensure it maintains power and accuracy, but this should be fine unless you’re an officer normally chained to a desk.

-This simple yet stylish watch can easily be dressed up for any formal events with a new strap/bracelet.
+This simple yet stylish stainless steel watch can easily be dressed up for any formal events with a new strap/bracelet.
 It’s simplicity also means it isn’t overly flashy, so it shouldn’t catch any unwanted attention.

 The biggest drawbacks are that it’s an analog which clearly doesn’t have a lot of the digital features and instant readability of the digital watches in this list.
 This may be a huge issue depending on the requirements of your job.

 If you are in the market for an affordable, durable and simple automatic that you can wear 24/7, the Seiko 5 is certainly worth exploring further.
+Potentially a great option for police officers as they start to move up the ranks.

 The readability of this watch under ALL conditions, including darkness and underwater is what really makes this watch stand out (pun intended) from the rest.
 The tritium in the hands and markers is made from a radioactive isotope that slowly decays over time.
 This is different from most other watches that use phosphorescent inserts that need to be recharged by an external light source.
+The Navy Seal pedigree means this watch has top, reliable water resistance too.

 This watch clearly isn’t for all LEOs.
 And we accept that.
-We’ve included it here as a tactical option or those that value luminosity above everything else.
+We’ve included it here as a good tactical option or those that value luminosity above everything else.

 Gates is also well known for his many philanthropic endeavors.
 In fact, one of the primary reasons he is no longer the richest man in the world is because he has chosen to give away a substantial part of his fortune.
 He, along with Warren Buffet, also influenced many other mega-rich celebrities and entrepreneurs to donate at least half of their wealth through “the Giving Pledge”.
 Well played Mr Gates.